ran-sama/16bit-eeprom-i2c-smbus2/README.md

 193.202 seconds
 Lifetime endurance at constant writing:
 (1000000 * 193.202) seconds =  73.47 months
-Writing speed in single-byte mode,
+Writing speed, single-byte mode:
 (193.202 / 32768) seconds/bytes = 5.8961 ms/byte
 ```

-Giving an overhead of 896.1 microseconds per code execution and sending data on the bus.
+Substracting the mandatory 5ms wait between operations, an overhead of 896.1 microseconds results for code execution and bus.

 This is much longer than any SSD would last, as NAND flash is rated at 10,000 duty cycles only.
 In a setting where you want to only store data long term (data retention: 40 Years) this is more than sufficient.
 For longer storage (151 years) and more cycles (10^14) use FRAM modules (ferroelectric RAM).
 Which actually is non-volatile despite its name and has unnoticeable (~90ns) write delays.